 |or ME 185||Capstone Design I|

 |BME 188||Capstone Design II 4||3|

 |or CE 186||Capstone Design II|

 |Technical Electives (12 credits) 5|

 General Education Electives: 9 credits of approved General Education Electives.
 Students should select a Gen Ed course that meets the University Sustainability Requirement (SU) if they have not taken an SU engineering course.
 Students may not double count BSAD courses as both Gen Ed and Tech Electives.

-Engineering Science Electives: All CE, EE, ME and ENGR courses (except ENGR 010).
+Engineering Science Electives: All BME, CE, EE, ENGR and ME courses (except ENGR 010).
 Must have a minimum of 9 credits at the 200-level.